siravich-khongrod/siravich-khongrod.github.io/blog/automating-download-on-American-Fact-Finder.md

 # Automating Downloads on American Fact Finder
 #### 2019/07/18

 American Fact Finder is a handy tool that allows the user to navigate to data tables of census data.
 Despite having the API for downloading from the American Community Survey, I occasionally need to download data from the Fact Finder simply because I do not know which dataset I was looking for.
 As far as I know, the API does not provide a tool that allow searching using keywords such as 'tenure'.
+I decided to automate this process because I had to validate data.
+The validation process is to aggregate data to a larger geographical area and compare them with the aggregation from Fact Finder.

 Let's get started.
 The Fact Finder is an asynchronous web application, meaning that parts of the page loads up after the request was sent by the client.
 This implies that I cannot use the requests library to download the tables.
 For this reason, I used Selenium webdriver to create an instance of an automated browser to navigate to the downloads.
-The snnippet below is to configure the browser and browse the search page.
+The snippet below is to configure the browser and browse the search page.

 ``` python
 import time